Loading...

 echo 'export PROJECT_DIR=/srv/app' >> ~/.bashrc

 Appending to ~/.bashrc ensures the variable is set each time an interactive shell starts.
-This is useful when a user relies on the variable for daily workflow.
+Persist only when the user needs the value across sessions.

-Step 6 : Remove the PROJECT_DIR variable from the current session.
+Step 6 : Unset the variable from the current session.

 Command